-Source: Becker and Friedman (1957, p.
-67).
+Source: Becker and Friedman (1957, 67).

 Friedman and Becker's claim here is about the form of the consumption function and about its implication on statistical grounds, hence the problem is one of economic theory.
-But it is also one of specification, and specification cannot be regarded as a matter of economic theory alone.
-It has to be regarded as a
+But it is also one of specification, which cannot be regarded as a matter of economic theory alone.
+Rather, specification has to be regarded as a matter of economic theory combined with its consistency to structural econometric modeling.
+It is at this point where my claim about the reconfiguration of the relationship between economic theory, application and the policy sphere becomes evident in more concrete terms.

 Furthermore, Friedman and Becker would propose another kind of test to be put into practice if the model were to be used for prediction.
 Naïve models should be used to test the forecasting performance of any macroeconometric model (equations (16) and (17) in table 2).
-These models would "provide a standard for judging [the size of the] relative errors [of the consumption functions]" (ibid., p.
-68).
+These models would "provide a standard for judging [the size of the] relative errors [of the consumption functions]" (68).
 The models proposed by Friedman and Becker were: